 Gold fillings are custom made in a laboratory before being cemented into place.
 They work well with gum tissues and can last more than 10 years if taken care of.
 Gold is considered the best filling material, but it is often the most expensive option.

 You could need a filling in your tooth for a number of different reasons:

 - The tooth has been damaged due to decay: This is quite common, and results from poor oral hygiene habits, not brushing regularly or eating and drinking high-sugar foods or drinks that contain a lot of acid which wear the enamel away and cause cavities.

-- The tooth may be damaged by trauma: For example by an accident or a sports injury (which is why it is essential to always wear a protective mouth guard for contact sports).
+- The tooth may be damaged or chipped by trauma: For example by an accident or a sports injury (which is why it is essential to always wear a protective mouth guard for contact sports).

 - The tooth might have an inherent defect: Some people are just predisposed to teeth and gum issues, perhaps due to nutrition issues or genetics, as some problems can be hereditary.

 No matter the cause of the filling, the treatment process remains the same.
 In every case, it’s better to treat the filling early, in order to prevent any further damage to the tooth or risk possible nerve damage.
 A stitch they say is better than nine.